 There are various methods of verifying vaccine status, from self-attestation during registration, to showing your vaccine card at the door similar to showing your ID for an age check.
 The state of New York has launched its Excelsior Pass, a voluntary digital pass that businesses and venues can use to ensure patrons, or event attendees, meet any vaccination or testing requirements for entry.
 In addition, private software companies are developing apps that store test results and vaccine records and create scannable passes for entry to client venues.

 Again, as you assess your COVID-19 safety protocols, including whether or not to implement vaccination or testing requirements for your events, make sure to comply with local laws, regulations, and orders.
 ADA accommodations may also be required for attendees who can’t get the vaccine for medical or religious reasons, such as the option to show a negative COVID-19 test result in lieu of vaccine verification, or to wear a mask and/or sit in a separate section.
 No matter what your policy is, be sure that it is clearly stated and enforced, including how you will handle refund requests for those who fail to comply.

-As the landscape continues to evolve, count on Eventbrite’s Event Industry Report to keep you in the loop on how event planners are navigating regulations and requirements.
+As the landscape continues to evolve, you can also count on Eventbrite’s Events Industry Report to keep you in the loop on how event planners are navigating regulations and requirements.

 Get the Safety Playbook to help plan your event